planetarypraxis/smartforests/docs/2_How to use the CMS.md

 8. When done you can either save the draft, or click Publish to push this to the live site.
 9. Once published you are done!

+---

-## Adding SoundCloud embeds to entries
+## Add SoundCloud embeds to Entries

 <a href="https://www.loom.com/share/280d3196b37c4656994e48c7b0e0c410">
     <p>Adding SoundCloud to logbooks - Watch Video</p>